ssiloti/bep-persistent-credit/one-hop-rep.rst

 Used to report a transfer between two peers using the client as an intermediary.
 The client SHALL use this information to update its local state for each peer.
 The message's payload is a dictionary with the following keys:

 id
-    The reputation id of the sender.
+    The sender's DHT node id.

 state
     The local state dictionary of the intermediary at the sender.

 receipt
     Receipt representation.
-Clients SHOULD omit the intermediary and sender keys.
-Clients MUST validate the intermediary and sender keys if they are present.
+Clients SHOULD omit the intermediary key.
+Clients MUST validate the intermediary key if it is present.

 The client SHALL respond with the following keys:

 id
-    The reputation id of the client.
+    The client's DHT node id.

 state
     Local state dictionary for the recipient at the client.